silksil/NOTES-CHEATSHEET/fundamentals/javascript.md

 Source: https://stackoverflow.com/questions/28648090/properties-vs-keys-vs-values-in-javascript?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa

 ### Higher-order functions
 A higher order function is a function that takes one or more functions as arguments.
+It allows us to put small functions in a big function.

 ```javascript
 var animals = [